evmcnb/quartz/content/Pearls/Clostridium Difficile.md

 * C. diff antigien - only shows presence of C. diff not active infection.
 Screening test
 * A and B toxins (PCR) - shows active infection

+### Assessing Severity

+White cell count is used to assess severity as it reflects the degree of the immune response.

+- Mild = normal white cell count
+- Moderate = raised white cell count (but <15x10^9/L)
+- Severe = raised white cell count >15x10^9/L

 ## Management

 * Oral vancomycin 1st